chooseruby/technical-decisions/technical-choices.md

 1. We will use mostly vanilla Rails => we will use Hotwire and not any other library.
 2. We will write our views in ERB with the exception of components that will be in Phlex.
 3. We will pick Propshafts, Importmaps and SQLite as defaults.

+# Testing

+We will use Minitest and try to use fixtures where it makes sense.

+The code in test should be:
+- simple, not smart
+- each test should include the preconditions (setup), assertions and post-conditions inside
+- do not dry tests, except for cases when we really really use something is so many tests

 # Gems